 There’s more to this little fruit.
 Here’s a graphic I found showing you the nutritional facts of prunes, and you can see there is a lot of Vitamin K in these, which is helpful for your bones.
 I’ll discuss that next.
-Not listed in this graphic is the amount of fiber which is 12 grams per cup, which is what causes their laxative effect.
+Not listed in this graphic is the amount of fiber, which is 12 grams per cup, and is what causes their laxative effect.
 And they contain iron which is helpful for anemia.
 CLICK HERE to get more nutritional facts about prunes.

 Prunes have been shown in multiple studies to prevent, and even reverse, bone loss in post-menopausal women.
 One cup of pitted prunes contains about 75 mg of calcium and 71 mg magnesium.
 They’re good for osteoporosis!
 They work better than dried apples, which is another fruit that contains a lot of fiber.

 Prunes work by suppressing the rate of bone turnover.
 In fact, prominent researchers wrote an ARTICLE in the British Journal of Nutrition and after studying the fruits, they have come to the conclusion that prunes are “the most effective fruit in both preventing and reversing bone loss.”

 In one long-term study, women who ate a serving of prunes daily for a year experienced dramatic improvements in their bone mineral density.
 This is impressive, but it gets even better.
 The effects remained detectable five years later, when the women who had eaten prunes years earlier still had improved bone mineral density compared to controls!